Food Roots 2 group Kingsley Hall Social Supermarket. Credit: Isabel Rice

 Published: Wednesday 6 August 2025

-Building on this success, the Food Roots 2 learning programme was delivered by a coalition of organisations including Sustain, The Social Investment Consultancy, Food Matters, and the First Love Foundation.
-Additionally, Citizen’s Advice delivered a programme of training on Healthy Start awareness to frontline teams.
-The scheme expanded in the second phase by supporting 21 local food partnerships across London.
-Funding was used to invest in dedicated coordinator roles for each partnership, enabling more joined-up, strategic efforts to tackle food insecurity and better support Londoners experiencing financial hardship.
+Building on these foundations, Food Roots 2 learning programme was expanded to support 21 local food partnerships across London, and run by a partnership of coalition of organisations including Sustain, The Social Investment Consultancy, Food Matters, and the First Love Foundation, with Citizen’s Advice providing Healthy Start training to frontline teams.
+Funding was used to invest in dedicated coordinator roles for each partnership, enabling more joined-up work to tackle food insecurity and support Londoners experiencing financial hardship.

 The project had four main objectives: